 In numerical terms, Intercity rail services account for the most significant sector outside of Dublin and Cork.
 Demand on these services grew steadily between 2013 and 2019 (32.1%) before seeing a dramatic decrease in 2020, with passenger demand 55.0% less than that seen seven years previous.
-Patronage has continued to recover strongly in 2023, adding almost 3 million passenger journeys from the previous year and now sits at 96% of 2019 peak levels.
+And whilst demand having only reaching a level which is approximately a quarter less than that seen in the peak of 2019, patronage has recovered strongly in 2022, adding almost 5 million passenger journeys, a trajectory which if it continues in the incoming year will see this sector return to pre pandemic levels in a relatively short period of time.